Department website: http://nursing.hsc.wvu.edu

 - Susan Pinto - MSN (West Virginia University)

-Beckley Division - Assistant Professor
+Beckley Division - Clinical Education Associate Professor

 - Peggy Lambert Fink - PhD (West Virginia University)